Important Notice – Stay Informed

 ANNOUNCEMENTS & UPDATES

-03/26/2020 – Library Services and ResourcesAll UCF library facilities have shifted to remote operations only.
-At this time, all loaned items have been extended to 4/30/2020.
-For questions about library services and resources, Ask Us! or view more information at https://guides.ucf.edu/continuity.
+03/26/2020 – Library Services and ResourcesAll UCF library facilities have shifted to remote resource and service access only.
+At the time, all loaned items have been extended to 06/30/2020.
+For questions about library services and resources, Ask Us! or view more information at https://library.ucf.edu/coronavirus/ .

 03/25/2020 – SARC is Here to Help!SARC (Student Academic Resource Center) is here to provide academic support and to help you transition to remote instruction!
 All of our services are available online, and you can connect with tutors, Supplemental Instruction Leaders, and academic coaches via video conferencing.